Tzipi Hotovely: Political career

 She was re-elected in the 2013 elections, after winning fifteenth place on the joint Likud-Yisrael Beiteinu list, and was appointed Deputy Minister of Transportation and Road Safety in the new government.
 She was also appointed Deputy Minister of Minister of Science and Technology in December 2014, after Yaakov Peri quit as the minister.
 Following the 2015 elections, in which she was re-elected in twentieth place on the Likud list, she was appointed Deputy Minister of Foreign Affairs in the new government.

 In July 2017, following the declaration of the Old City of Hebron as a Palestinian World Heritage Site by UNESCO, Hotovely addressed the Arab members of Knesset in a speech, holding up the book of the Tanach (The Old Testament) in one hand and the book A History of the Palestinian People in the other, saying: "I recommend to UNESCO and to the Arab Knesset members to read these two books, the Bible which tells the story of the Jewish people, and Assaf Voll's new best-seller, A History of the Palestinian People: From Ancient Times to the Modern Era.
 It will captivate you because it is empty.
 Because the Palestinians don't have kings, and they don't have heritage sites."

-In January 2020, Hotovely was nominated for Minister of Diaspora Affairs, but her nomination was put on hold until the Knesset would approve it.
+Hotovely was nominated for Minister of Diaspora Affairs in January 2020, but her nomination was put on hold pending Knesset approval.
 She was later sworn in as Minister of Settlement Affairs in the new government in May 2020.
 In July 2020, she resigned from the Knesset under the Norwegian Law, and was replaced by Ariel Kellner.
-In August 2020, she resigned as Minister of Settlement Affairs.

-On August 2, 2020, she was appointed Israeli Ambassador to the United Kingdom.
+On 2 August 2020, she resigned as minister and was appointed Israeli ambassador to the United Kingdom.
 After the change of government in June 2021 and the Likud's transition to the opposition, newspaper Haaretz reported that Foreign Minister of Israel Yair Lapid wanted to appoint Yael German in her place, but this did not materialize.

-On November 9, 2021, Hotovely took part in a debate forum at the London School of Economics (LSE).
-Protestors on campus accused her for "platforming racism."
-As a result, she was evacuated under heavy security from the event after pro-Palestinian activists and the LSE Islamic Society organised large protests against her presence.
-The protests were condemned by British government ministers, including Nadhim Zahawi and James Cleverly, while Home Secretary Priti Patel said she would support a police investigation into the matter.
-Some publications also pointed out the meeting was held on the eve of the anniversary of Kristalnacht.
-In response, LSE also released a statement saying that Hotovely was able to finish her talk mostly unhindered on schedule but added "intimidation or threats of violence are completely unacceptable."
-The Metropolitan Police confirmed officers attended the protest but no arrests were made, and there was "no investigation" launched into the events.